pexip/os-systemd/docs/ENVIRONMENT.md

   `systemd-gpt-auto-generator` to ensure the root partition is mounted writable in accordance to the GPT partition flags.

-`systemd-firstboot` and `localectl`:
+`systemd-firstboot`, `localectl`, and `systemd-localed`:

 * `$SYSTEMD_LIST_NON_UTF8_LOCALES=1` — if set, non-UTF-8 locales are listed among
   the installed ones.
 By default non-UTF-8 locales are suppressed from the selection, since we are living in the 21st century.

+* `$SYSTEMD_KEYMAP_DIRECTORIES=` — takes a colon (`:`) separated list of keymap
+  directories.
+The directories must be absolute and normalized.
+If unset, the default keymap directories (/usr/share/keymaps/, /usr/share/kbd/keymaps/, and /usr/lib/kbd/keymaps/) will be used.

 `systemd-resolved`:

 * `$SYSTEMD_RESOLVED_SYNTHESIZE_HOSTNAME` — if set to "0", `systemd-resolved`
-  won't synthesize system hostname on both regular and reverse lookups.
+  won't synthesize A/AAAA/PTR RRs for the system hostname on either regular nor reverse lookups.

 `systemd-sysext`: